telavivmakers/geek_code/README.md

 They say you never get a second chance to make a first impression.

 The Geek, of course, doesn't believe any of that crap; on the internet, no one knows you're a dog, according to ancient meme.
 In any case this section allows you to list something about what you look like, conceivably for dating purposes or such nonsense.
+Also it lets us start off with 'abcd' for age/beard/clothing/dimensions.

 ### a – Age